 The REIT is authorized to issue an unlimited number of Units and an unlimited number of special voting units ("Special Voting Units").
 Each Unit confers the right to one vote at any meeting of unitholders and to participate pro rata in all distributions by the REIT and, in the event of termination or winding-up of the REIT, in the net assets of the REIT.
-The unitholders of the REIT have the right to require the REIT to redeem their Units on demand.
+The unitholders of the REIT have the right to require the REIT to redeem their Units on demand as set out in the DOT.
 The Units have no par value.